Personal Mileage is always a reimbursable expense upon completion of the travel.

 Regular Mileage Reimbursement for a trip

 Actual business mileage is calculated for direct mileage between points on the traveler's itinerary.
 Mileage in excess of this requires a written explanation of the business purpose.
 Mileage will be calculated from the traveler's duty station or home, whichever is closer.
 A mileage calculator is on our webpage listing commonly visited cities.
 If the city needed is not listed, use Mapquest.com to obtain the mileage.
 Attach the printout to the travel reimbursement.
-When using a personal vehicle for state business the standard mileage rate of 54 cents set by the IRS is reimbursable when round trip is under 75 miles .For round trips over 75 miles the rate of 34 cents per mile will be reimbursed per the Office of State Budget Management (OSBM).
-The reimbursement rate is dependent on the round trip mileage not the availability of a rental car.
+When using a personal vehicle for state business the standard mileage rate of 53.5 cents set by the IRS is reimbursable for the first 100 miles per day of the trip.
+Any miles that exceed the 100 miles per day of travel will be reimbursed 17 cents per mile which is set by the IRS.
 No reimbursement shall be made for the use of a personal vehicle when commuting from an employee's home to his/her duty station..

 How to process in E-Travel